IlIllII/SimPylSweeper/README.md

 ## Project Reflection

-This project was basically an excercise of creating the algorithmic logic of minesweeper and then building a GUI around it.
+This project was basically an excercise in creating the algorithmic logic of minesweeper and then building a GUI around it.
 I had previously written some simple programs using tkinter, but these were kind of difficult because I didn't really understand how GUIs worked.
 By using a different GUI framework it gave me a better sense of what a GUI actually does.
-This project also gave me some practice implementing algorithims outside of an academic context.
+This project also gave me some practice implementing algorithims outside of an academic context, which was fun.

-***